jwyk/tp/README.md

 ## License

-Javatro is licensed under the MIT License.
+javatro is licensed under the MIT License.

 ## Contact